Navigation

 Fairmeadows Primary, our curriculum and learning is driven by knowledge.
 The opportunities, experiences, topics and activities are chosen and planned to nourish, deepen and progress skills.

-All children start their journey with a natural curiosity.
-At Fairmeadows, we believe that all children have the right to learning, experiences and interactions which maintain that natural curiosity and love of learning as they continue through the school.
 Teachers and Support Staff are merely facilitators in their learning, enabling them to access the opportunities.
 Learning is carefully planned to ensure it builds, connects and strengthens previous learning, both across the curriculum and to the community and world they live in; making their learning relevant and inspiring.

 Every child is recognised as a unique individual evidence through staffs healthy and positive relationships with pupils.
 We celebrate and welcome differences within our school community, through our collective worships, visits to different places with in the community and religious places of worships.
 The ability to learn is underpinned by the consistently good teaching of basic skills, knowledge, concepts and values.